schadis/DMWC-Hunter/README.md

 # DMWC-HunterMod
 -Mod with additional functions (base frome Biggie)

+## 29.03.2020

+* added Feign Death (incl.
+Main Switch, 90% Aggro or if Aggro)
+* fixed wait for Pet Aggro with Target.HP (was not working)
+* removed Hunters Mark main switch cause Mark is working since Update from 22.03.2020
+* BUG: Tranq function recognizes the enrage but dont fires the shot (need to have a look)

 ## 22.03.2020

 * added second aggro setting for farming with HP of the Target